tigoe/html-for-conndev/DeviceDataDashboard/readme.md

 # Connected Device Data Dashboard

 The examples in this directory show how to connect a WiFi-connected microcontroller to a web page using a few command line tools.
 To make the most of this tutorial, you should understand:
-* DOM structure as shown in this template example
+* DOM structure as shown in [this template example] (template/)
 * Arduino WiFiNINA (for Nano 33, Uno WiFi, MKR1010) or WiFi101 (for MKR1000) libraries.
-See the WiFi_Startup and WiFi_status videoss in [this showcase](https://vimeo.com/showcase/6916443) for an intro to the WiFiNINA library.
+See the WiFi_Startup and WiFi_status videos in [this showcase](https://vimeo.com/showcase/6916443) for an intro to the WiFiNINA library.

 You'll need:
 * WiFi connected Arduino.
 Nano 33, Uno WiFi, MKR1010, or MKR1000 will work.